nerdalert/maas-cli/README.md

 ## Commands

-Available slash commands in interactive mode:
+Available slash commands in interactive mode. [model-name] is optional, the first model returned will be used by default:

 - `/get-endpoint` - Get MaaS gateway endpoint from OpenShift cluster
 - `/get-token [expiration]` - Create a new service account token (default: 8h, examples: 1h, 30m, 24h)